tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 4. If there are more than one domain names, the corresponding number of homepage urls shall be provided.
 5. In case of transfer-in filing, the same certificates as those submitted in the initial filing must be provided.
 The new three-in-one certificate is not acceptable.

-## Filing requirements of Shanxi Communications Administration Bureau
+## Filing Requirements of Shanxi Communications Administration Bureau
 Individual:
 1. The address indicated in the certificate must be within Shanxi province.
 Filing with ID card with address outside of Shanxi will not be accepted.
 Enterprise and Public Institution:
 1. Privately or individually-owned business with trade name shall make filing as an enterprise.

-## Filing requirements of Guangxi Communications Administration Bureau
+## Filing Requirements of Guangxi Communications Administration Bureau
 Individual:
 1. For the domain names with different prefixes, filing shall be made under different websites.
 2. The domain name owner must be the filing applicant.